kussell-lab/mcorr/README.md

 ```
 2. Both programs are installed in `$HOME/go/bin`.
 Add `$HOME/go/bin` to your `$PATH` environment.

+We have tested in Windows 10, Ubuntu 17.10, and MacOS High Sierra.

 ## Usage
 The inference of recombination parameters requires two steps: